 Fencing is a polite sport for participants and spectators alike.
 Three salutes are required before and after every bout: one for your competitor, one for the referee and one for the audience.
-At the end of the bout, fencers shake hands.
+At the end of the bout, fencers tap each others’ blades, in lieu of a handshake during COVID.
 Referees will ensure that fencers follow these rules, which can be hard for young fencers to follow if they have just lost a bout.

 There are some rules that we haven’t covered in class that may come up in competition.
 As referees, we will do our best to explain these rules so that the fencer understands the infraction and the penalty if any.
 Sometimes we can be lenient for fencers competing in their first tournament.
 The more they compete, the easier it becomes to learn the rules and remember them.

 As parents, you are encouraged to support your son or daughter as they go through the competition.
 You should bring a healthy snack for between rounds and a water bottle for between bouts.
 You can sit near your fencer’s pool and help them if they are having a problem or need something.
 If there is a problem with the equipment that you don’t know how to deal with, let one of the coaches know.

 - During COVID, we request that parents and spectators remain upstairs on the mezzanine level as much as possible.
 You may take photos or video, but please disable the flash on your camera.